From RAG to Agentic RAG for Faithful Islamic Question Answering: Human Annotation Guidelines

 \section{Human Annotation Guidelines}

-This appendix documents the annotation guideline used to label Islamic knowledge questions with (i) a difficulty score, (ii) reasoning requirements, (iii) multi-step reasoning requirements, and (iv) a single category label.
-Annotators follow the definitions and decision rules below to ensure consistent ratings.
+The annotation tasks involve labeling Islamic knowledge questions with \textit{(i)} a difficulty score, \textit{(ii)} reasoning requirements, \textit{(iii)} multi-step reasoning requirements, and \textit{(iv)} a single category label.
+Annotators follow the definitions and decision rules below to ensure consistent annotations.